oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/UnsignedTransaction.md

 - `build`: Builds an unsigned transaction from the given input and output information.
 - `approve`: Approves a transaction with a stateful script, owner, inputs, and outputs.

-The code also includes helper methods for checking transaction validity, calculating the total amount of tokens and ALPH (the native cryptocurrency) needed for a transaction, and building transaction outputs.
+The code also includes helper methods for checking transaction validity, calculating the total amount of tokens and OXM (the native cryptocurrency) needed for a transaction, and building transaction outputs.

 For example, to create an unsigned transaction, you can use the `apply` method: